madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 ---
 title: 'My first website'
 description: "A funny thing happened today.
 The very first website I made as a freelancer, in late 2008, caught up with me again.
-I haven't seen or heard from it in 14 years, and now it's back."
+I haven't seen or heard from it in 14 years."
 category: blogpost
 key: 'firstwebsite'
 date: 2022-11-19